 All was going pretty well though.
 A great burden lifted from my shoulders.
 No worrying about whether my local Blackheath Post Office have Christmas stamps…..one year they didn’t!

-On November 30, a day of such stressful news for Australia, three cards arrived.
+On November 30, a day of such stressful bushfire news for Australia, three cards arrived.
 Two were from Janet, and were utterly beautiful; cool, white and calming, with a special message in each.

 The third was from my husband Rob’s cousin David, a retired Church of England minister.
 Every year David sends a personalized card, with a poem he writes.
 Last year he warned us all that it was becoming a bit much for him.
-In this troubled year of bushfires, Covid and so much else, he announced that the time to stop had come;
+In this troubled year of fires, Covid and so much else, he announced that the time to stop had come;

 A last little poem……